Armageddon (1998 film): Scientific accuracy

 In an interview with Entertainment Weekly, Bay admitted that the film's central premise "that NASA could actually do something in a situation like this" was unrealistic.
 Additionally, the largest known potentially hazardous asteroid (PHA) is (53319) 1999 JM8, which is only 7 km in diameter, while the asteroid in the movie is described as being "the size of Texas".
 Near the end of the credits, there is a disclaimer stating, "The National Aeronautics and Space Administration's cooperation and assistance does not reflect an endorsement of the contents of the film or the treatment of the characters depicted therein."
+Astronomers would subsequently note that Deep Impact was more scientifically accurate.

-The infeasibility of the H-bomb approach was published by four undergraduate physics students in 2011 and then reported by The Daily Telegraph in 2012:
+The infeasibility of the H-bomb approach was published by four physics postdocs in 2011 and then reported by The Daily Telegraph in 2012:

 In the commentary track, Ben Affleck says he "asked Michael why it was easier to train oil drillers to become astronauts than it was to train astronauts to become oil drillers, and he told me to shut the fuck up, so that was the end of that talk."

+Neil deGrasse Tyson said on the October 2, 2023 episode of The Late Show with Stephen Colbert that, until the release of the 2022 film Moonfall, Armageddon was the movie which violated more laws of physics per minute than any other movie ever.